Do you want to unpublish a page on your WordPress site?

 This will turn the live post into a draft.

-If you no longer need the page on your site, or it’s outdated, then you may want to completely delete the page.
-This is similar to adding your page to the recycle bin on your computer.
+If you no longer need a page on your site, then you may want to delete it.
+This is similar to sending that page to the recycle bin on your computer.

-To do this, click the ‘Move to trash’ button in the right hand menu, and your page will be moved to the trash.
+To do this, click the ‘Move to trash’ button in the right hand menu, and WordPress will send that page to the trash.

 Next, click the ‘Bulk actions’ dropdown and select ‘Edit’.